ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 I'm very excited to present a review of the paper titled "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting" [1] authored by Dooseop Choi and KyoungWook Min.
 This paper is a very good work proved by its acceptance at the European Conference on Computer Vision (ECCV) 2022.

-For you who are not familiar with academia world in the AI field yet, ECCV is one of the most prestigious conferences in the AI field.
+For you who are not familiar with academia world in the AI field yet, ECCV is one of the most prestigious conferences in the domain.
 I truly believe this research paper is crucial for the autonomous driving topic, particularly in trajectory forecasting.

 <div class="row mt-4">
     <div class="col-sm mt-4 mt-md-0">